Pavel Francouz: Colorado Avalanche

 In the pandemic-delayed 2020–21 season, Francouz, having returned from double-knee surgery, backed up Grubauer for the opening two games of the campaign before the Avalanche announced that Francouz would be placed on the long-term injured reserve list to have a season-ending double hip surgery on 4 February 2021.

 Returning to health, Francouz suffered another setback after injuring his ankle in his first pre-season game for the 2021–22 season on 5 October 2021.
 Ruled out for the opening two months of the season, Francouz was sent on a conditioning loan in a return to the Colorado Eagles of the AHL.
 Collecting 3 wins through 4 games, Francouz returned to the Avalanche and made his first NHL appearance in over a year in a 5–2 defeat to the Nashville Predators on 16 December 2021.
 Returning to action after testing positive to COVID and a team-wide shut down, Francouz quickly regained his level of play and after recording 10 wins through his first 14 games, Francouz opted to forgo free agency to sign another two-year, $4 million extension with the Avalanche on 12 March 2022.
 Francouz was summoned into action during the 2022 Stanley Cup playoffs after an eye injury to starter Darcy Kuemper during their first round matchup against the Nashville Predators, and would help the Avalanche win the last two games of the series in a sweep.
-He would later be named the starter for Game 2 of the Western Conference Finals against the Edmonton Oilers after Kuemper experienced complications to his eye injury.
+He would later be named the starter for game two of the Western Conference Finals against the Edmonton Oilers after Kuemper experienced complications to his eye injury.
 He recorded his second career postseason shutout in the game, stopping all 24 shots he faced.
-Francouz remained in net for the remainder of the conference finals, helping the Avalanche reach the 2022 Stanley Cup Finals.
+Francouz remained in net for the remainder of the conference finals, helping the Avalanche reach the 2022 Stanley Cup Final.

 On 11 October 2023, Francouz was placed on the long-term injury reserve due to a groin injury that he suffered back in May 2023.
 On 12 November, it was announced that Francouz would not play during the 2023–24 season.
 On April 19, 2024, Francouz concluded his 15-year professional career after announcing his retirement from hockey due to persistent health issues.

 On 11 July 2024, after helping prepare the Avalanche's goaltending draft list during his final season injured under contract, Francouz was officially announced to have remained within the Avalanche organization after he was hired as a goaltending scout based in Europe.